Carlos1239/InferenceEngine/README.md

 	iEngine.bat <file> <method>

 The system takes in an TELL and an ASK.
-TELL - A group of Horn clauses speerated by semicolons used to build the knowledge base (KB).
+TELL - A group of Horn clauses sep erated by semicolons used to build the knowledge base (KB).
 ASK - A proposition symbol used to check whether the KB is correct.
 This is the Query (q).

 iEngine takes two arguments.